WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  ==  Changelog  ==

+= 2.2.1 =
+* Tweak - Remove the take this course button from the deleted course.
+* Tweak - After deleting the course from Moodle course status will get changed to draft on the WordPress site.
+* Fix   - Solved Edwiser Bridge expire time issue on user enrollment synchronization.
+* Fix   - Fixed repeated user unerollement emails for deleted courses.
+* Fix   - Solved WordPress user data update issue on user account page, in case the user was not linked to Moodle.

 = 2.2.0 =
 * Feature - Added Setup Wizard for on WordPress as well as Moodle plugin.